rei/rei-cedar-docs/docs/components/links/README.md

   </cdr-link>
 ```

-## Style Modifiers
+### Style Modifiers

-To effect the visual presentation pass the following variants to the modifier attribute of the cdr-link component.
+To effect the visual presentation pass the following variants to the modifier attribute of the cdrLink component.

-- **Standalone**: Include as an independent call to action to expand content, remove filters, or provide additional information.
+- `Standalone`: Include as an independent call to action to expand content, remove filters, or provide additional information.

-## Accessibility

-To ensure that usage of this component complies with accessibility guidelines, do the following:

-- Always use a `<button>` element via the `tag` prop when there is no href attribute that can be applied to the link.
-Examples are:
-  - Toggling a display to full screen
-  - Opening a modal window
-  - Triggering a popup menu
-  - Playing media content
-- Always use the default `<a>` element for a link when the link will navigate the user to the location specified by the href attribute
-- Ensure links can be accessed via the keyboard.
-Don’t manipulate the default tab index
-- Ensure assistive technology can find all links on a page by:
-  - Using link labels that are descriptive.
-Do not use “click here” or “start here”
-  - Describing the link’s destination when clicked
-  - Always providing a href attribute.
-Empty href attributes are not considered true links

-This component has compliance with following WebAIM’s accessibility guidelines:

-- [WCAG SC 1.4.3: Contrast (Minimum)](https://www.w3.org/TR/WCAG20/#visual-audio-contrast-contrast): Cedar Design System text color uses a Level AA contrast ratio of 4.5:1 contrast between the text color and the background, only when using the text color pairings

 </cdr-doc-table-of-contents-shell>
 </template>